jlinoff/pam/PROPOSAL.md

 salted title hashes).
 Both exploit the same property — older versions ignore keys they do not recognise.

+**The one high-priority item is 9b:** a PAM vault has no tamper evidence and no reliable wrong-password check, which is a real defect in a security tool.
+The breaking format change it requires has been reviewed and **accepted** — see the decision in item 9 — subject to two conditions: the v1 and v2 read paths are kept forever, and the migration announces itself.
+Nothing else on this list is urgent.

 Item numbers are stable identifiers, not priorities: an item keeps its number for the life of the document so cross-references hold.
 Sections appear in numeric order.
 A low number means the item was raised early, nothing more.